 Storage probably isn't a huge factor here unless you are toting Great Danes around with you, hence huge and heavy pens.

 Keep in mind a few things while you are using your playpen outdoors.

-Presence: First, it's not a good idea to put your babies out in the portable dog fence then go inside and take a nap.
+First, it's not a good idea to put your babies out in the outdoor dog fence then go inside and take a nap.